Octops/agones-event-broadcaster/README.md

 # [Alpha] Agones Event Broadcaster

-Broadcast events associated to Agones resources using a message queueing service (or any other implementation of the Broker).
+Broadcast Agones GameServers or Fleets states using a message queueing service (or any other implementation of the Broker).
+The broadcaster will watch for changes happening to both types of resources and will publish those changes using the provided Broker.

+Possible scenarios:
+- Tracking of how many players have joined a particular GameServer
+- Find out what is the current state of a Fleet in terms of Ready and Allocated replicas
+- Notify a third-party service when a GameServer starts
+- Create external cloud resources such as DNS records, firewall rules or proxy directives when a GameServer is Ready
+- Publish information extracted from GameServers or Fleets to Kafka topics to be processed by a data analytics pipeline

 ### Agones
 > An open source, batteries-included, multiplayer dedicated game server scaling and orchestration platform that can run anywhere Kubernetes can run.